erkle64/Embiggenator/README.md

 # Embiggenator for [Foundry](https://www.foundry-game.com/)

 A mod to embiggen things.
-Currently adds a configurable amount of slots to the character inventory.
-32 by default.
+Changes the character inventory size.
+72 by default.

+## WARNING: Currently this mod is unable to decrease your inventory size after it has increased it.

 #### Installation